 Magical Family Safaris

 Introducing your family to the thrill of Africa family safaris is magical.
 Pick the right spot and you’ll have the holiday of a lifetime.
 We can recommend exclusive safari houses, privately guided mobile safaris and classic tented camps.
 All offering wildlife and cultural experiences that embrace every generation.
-Aardvark favourite include:
+Aardvark favourites include:

 A great choice for families with older children.
-Mix the adrenaline activities of Victoria Falls – bungee jumping, mircolight flights etc. With wildlife aplenty in the South Luangwa Valley and Lower Zambezi.
-Stalk lion and buffalo on foot.
-Watch elephant and hippo from a canoe.
-And game drive at night to spot some of Africa’s nocturnal wildlife.
-Accommodation ranges from magnificent private houses to simple bush camps.
-So there’s something for everyone.
+Mix the adrenaline activities of Victoria Falls – bungee jumping, mircolight flights etc. with wildlife aplenty in the South Luangwa Valley and Lower Zambezi.
+Stalk lion and buffalo on foot, watch elephant and hippo from a canoe, and game drive at night to spot some of Africa’s nocturnal wildlife.
+Accommodation ranges from magnificent private houses to simple bush camps so there’s something for everyone.
 Zambia connects perfectly with Lake Malawi for a bit of ‘beach’ downtime.

 A true classic among safari destinations with majestic wildlife parks and jaw-dropping scenery.
-Variety is the buzz word here.
-With game drives, boating, fishing and walking safaris.
-Even the most demanding will be entertained.
+Variety is the buzz word here with game drives, boating, fishing and walking safaris – even the most demanding will be entertained.
 It is particularly good for teenagers with some great camps giving children’s rates up to aged 21.
 When you’re done with safari, Tanzania’s gorgeous Indian Ocean coastline is well worth a visit.
-Or, just a short plane ride away is the exotic island of Zanzibar.
-With its idyllic sandy beaches and great selection of lodges.
+Or, just a short plane ride away is the exotic island of Zanzibar with its idyllic sandy beaches and great selection of lodges.